jesseseanrouse/CapstoneProject/README.md

 **Overview**

-This capstone project is a game that on the frontend end will focus on careful conponent and function useage with several algos to calculate various aspects of the game.
-On the backend will focus on a clean user and user owner models to effectively save progress of the user.
+This is a cyperpunk themed text based game that will allow the user to go on an adventure to defeat a boss or two.
+This focuses on allowing muilitple ways to get through something or fight someone.
+There is no wrong way, just different paths.

 **Backend Models**